Neal McCoy (album)

-Neal McCoy is the fifth studio album by the American country music artist of the same name, released in 1996.
-His fifth studio album overall, it features the singles "Then You Can Tell Me Goodbye" (a cover of The Casinos' hit single from 1967), "Going, Going, Gone" (previously recorded by Bryan White on his self-titled debut album), and "That Woman of Mine".
+Neal McCoy is the self-titled fifth studio album by American country music artist Neal McCoy, released in 1996.
+It features the singles "Then You Can Tell Me Goodbye" (a cover of The Casinos' hit single from 1967), "Going, Going, Gone" (previously recorded by Bryan White on his self-titled debut album), and "That Woman of Mine".
 The song "Hillbilly Rap" is a country rap song which samples "The Banana Boat Song", "The Ballad of Jed Clampett", and "Rapper's Delight".